 Between 2000 and 2011, Ellerbe Springs continued to operate as an Inn and Restaurant.
 However, business declined, in part due to construction of a highway bypass that redirected traffic away from the small Highway 220.

 In 2013, the Inn was sold to Mark and Donna Buckeridge.
 In 2015 it re-opened as a Bed & Breakfast and a place for private and public special events.
-Since then, The Spring House, a family-friendly restaurant opened in the old dance hall, and the first phase of a campground has opened.
+The Spring House, a family-friendly restaurant was opened in the old dance hall, but has since closed and the first phase of a campground has opened.

 The Spring House Restaurant

 As of June 2022, the property sold again, to Suset and Jessica Gibson.
-The mother-daughter duo plan to re-open the Inn and restaurant, expand the campground, and continue adding on to the property.
+The mother-daughter duo have since reopened the Inn as it once was as a hotel in 1906.
+They plan on continuing restoration of the Inn and tennis courts, adding additional amenities to the property, and opening a restaurant in the Inn, where it once was.

 *A special thanks to J. Neal Cadieu, Jr., for his book, "The first 175 years of Ellerbe Springs", and to Mark & Donna Buckeridge for sharing all of this amazing history, and this special property with us.*